sw8a/ISE_8a/README.md

 1. Project Features Implemented
   * User authentication
     * Differing roles for users
-  * Multiple forms serving various purposes (enrollment, progress, exit)
+  * Multiple forms serving various purposes (enrollment, progress, exit, contact)
-    * Make use of Bootstrap for a clean layout
+    * Make use of Bootstrap for a clean layout and user interface
     * Proper validation
     * Connected to the backend to store the form's information
   * Progress tracker page in order to easily visualize the data